miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `Code/`: This directory contains the Python scripts used for data preprocessing, topic modeling, sentiment analysis, classfication model training, grid search procedure and the evaluation of the classifications
 - `Data/`: This directory contains the processed datasets.
-- `Results/`: This directory contains the results of the analysis in csv and an excel file that consolidates the results in tables format.
+- `Results/`: This directory contains the results of the procedures stored in csv formay.
+An excel file is provided which consolidates the results in a format that is easier to interpret.

 ## Dataset